This topic describes the limits that apply when you use Container Service for Kubernetes (ACK).

 You cannot perform the following operations on an ACK cluster after it is created:

-Change the virtual private cloud (VPC) in which the cluster resides.
+Change the virtual private cloud (VPC).

 Change the network plug-in.